How do Learning Walls enrich K-5 classrooms?

 This 4th grade essential question is “How do natural events affect our world?”

-David, a student in Ms Dixon’s 5th grade class, talks about making learning student-led through the Learning Wall.
+David, a student in Ms. Dixon’s class, talks about making learning student-led through the Learning Wall in this short video.